Click through to the relevant chapters and skip the rest:

 Unlike Leuven, Mons is a car-friendly city.
 There are several free parking lots not far from the Grand Place.
 You can find them on the website of the city of Mons.
 The site is in French, but that page clearly gives you the names of the parking lots and you can click through to a map which shows you exactly where they are located.

 2. How to get around

-The city center of Mons isn’t that big and can easily be done on foot.
-It’s really the easiest way to get around.
+The city center of Mons in Belgium isn't that big and can easily be done on foot.
+It's really the easiest way to get around.

 3. Where to stay